MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug.md

 Complete the following actions to debug your WebView2 app.

 1. To set a breakpoint in your source code, hover to the left of the line number, and choose to set a breakpoint.
-The JS/TS debug adapter does not perform source path mapping.
+The JS/TS debug adapter doesn't perform source path mapping.
 You must open the exact same path associated with your WebView2.

     :::image type="complex" source="./media/breakpoint.png" alt-text="Visual Studio add breakpoint." lightbox="./media/breakpoint.png":::
        Visual Studio add breakpoint